kyprifog/ballista/docs/user-guide/src/introduction.md

 ## Overview

-Ballista is a distributed compute platform primarily implemented in Rust, using Apache Arrow as the memory model.
+Ballista is a distributed compute platform primarily implemented in Rust, and powered by Apache Arrow.
 It is built on an architecture that allows other programming languages to be supported as first-class citizens without paying a penalty for serialization costs.